Hi, I’m Andrew Henderson.

 If you don’t have a problem or a burning desire, I can’t help you.
 I get that some people are curious about this “offshore stuff”, but I’m only able to help people who can see past the “cool” factor and want to use my strategies to better their lives.

 Third, you need to be a positive person.
-We all get frustrated from time to time, but if you’re always angry, I can’t effectively help you.
+We all get frustrated from time to time, but the point of doing this stuff is give you more options and a better life.
+If you’re always angry at the government, or American women, or whatever else, I can’t help you.

 You may have noticed that unlike a lot of the self-styled offshore “gurus”, I don’t peddle doom-and-gloom.
 Sorry, but the US dollar won’t be used for toilet paper next week.
 I’m all for reasonable diversification, but if you’re stocking lima bean seeds in your underground bunker, you won’t like working with me.

 Still with me?
 Here’s who I can help:

 Successful six- and seven-figure entrepreneurs and investors who want to live a better life keeping and re-investing more of their own money.